 You can read more about the Euclid telescope and its exciting science here!

-As with our previous experiments, we are combining your skills with artificial intelligence too.
-You will classify a combination of galaxies chosen randomly from the survey, as well as those being identified as likely candidates from an AI system.
-We've done this because of the impractically to screen all the data in these large datasets.
+As with our previous experiments, we are combining your and researcher skills in visual inspection with artificial intelligence (AI).
+You will classify a combination of galaxies chosen randomly from the survey, as well as those being identified as likely candidates from a system of AI/machine learning finders.
+We've done this because of the impractically of screening all the data in such large datasets.
 While AI is giving us a head start by filtering out lots of the non-lenses, so you can focus on the more interesting objects.
-However, we know from our previous experiments how skilled you are at spotting lenses.
-So by inspecting the random sample, we hope to get an indication of what else is out there, that the AI codes may have missed.
+We know from our previous small Euclid experiments how skilled you are at spotting lenses.
+So by inspecting the random sample, we hope to get an indication of what else is out there that the AI codes may have missed.

-Not only will you be able to discover new lenses, but when you mark something as 'not a lens' we'll feed that back into our AI system so it will get a little bit smarter at discriminating confusing objects.
-With this training, the AI will get better at choosing objects that are likely to be lenses.
-This way, humans and AI will discover together!
+Not only will you be able to discover new lenses, but when you mark something as 'not a lens', we'll feed that back into our AI system so it will get a little bit smarter at discriminating confusing objects.
+We have done this with the results from the first Euclid datasets you helped inspect.
+This has shown that the AI finders have improved in performance of choosing objects that are likely to be lenses.
+This way, humans and AI are a powerful combination for discovering strong lens candidtes together!